 Waste Not, Want Not: Resilient Supply Chains for Greater Food Security with Second Harvest

 In an uplifting conversation underscoring the potential of integrating academic expertise with real-world challenges, Wake Business Professor Pelin Pekgun and Nikki McCormick, VP, Partnerships and Impact at Second Harvest Food Bank of Northwest NC, joined moderator Dedee DeLongpré Johnston, Wake Forest’s Vice President for Sustainability, Chief Sustainability Officer, and Chief of Staff to the EVP/CFO.
-The group discussed the challenge of food waste broadly, as well as within food bank systems specifically, and higlighted the ways in which Wake and Second Harvest have partnered to optimize food bank operations and distribution strategies in order to reduce food waste and increase food security, areas where Professor Pekgun has published significant research in recent years.
+The group discussed the challenge of food waste broadly, as well as within food bank systems specifically, and highlighted the ways in which Wake and Second Harvest have partnered to optimize food bank operations and distribution strategies in order to reduce food waste and increase food security, areas where Professor Pekgun has published significant research in recent years.

 Partnering in Peru: Strengthening Protected Areas Through Science-Based Management